pivotal-cf/toolsmiths-shared-scripts/deploy_pcf/aws/aws-frugal/README.md

 # aws-frugal

+This is not a commercially supported approach to spinning down & spinning up PCF on AWS.

 ===
 Tools to stop PCF instances on AWS during off-hours and automatically start all instance and run smoke tests before office starts.